-The Essex Police, Fire and Crime Commissioner Fire and Rescue Authority “Hereafter referred to as "The Authority" is committed to protecting your personal data when you use our services.
+The Essex Police, Fire and Crime Commissioner Fire and Rescue Authority “Hereafter referred to as “The Authority” is committed to protecting your personal data when you use our services.
 This privacy notice explains how the Service uses information about you and how we protect your privacy.
-The processing of personal data is governed by the General Data Protection Regulation 2016 (the "GDPR").
+The processing of personal data is governed by the Data Protection Act 2018.

 The data we may collect about you.